skip to Main Content

 Accuracy of calculations

-The tool calculations reflect the geographical location of the production processes and our results are based on conservative estimates for energy consumption.
-The more data is inputted the more accurate the calculations will be.
+The tool calculations reflect the geographical location of the origin and production processes of all materials and our results are based on conservative estimates for energy consumption.
+The more data the user puts in, the more accurate the calculations will be.

 Environmental sciences are still in their infancy and therefore data are constantly corrected and improved.
 Furthermore, the green transitions (in mostly the energy and waste sector) is gradually leading to lower climate emissions.
-This development is mirrored in our data which are automatically updated once screened.
+This development is mirrored in our data which the tool automatically update once screened.

 Details about footprint assessment and LCA

-For danish readers who are not LCA experts we can recommend Concitos danish report on how to make the ideal calculation of a carbon footprint (in Danish) Here Concito also describes the need for product group specific carbon foot print tools.
+For danish readers who are not LCA experts we can recommend Concitos report on how to make the ideal calculation of a carbon footprint (in Danish).
+Here, Concito also describes the need for product group specific carbon footprint tools.
 Such a tool which we now have developed.